 3. Price comparison sites are simply comparing prices

-And even though, there will be times where you select a price at the price comparison site to receive an error at the OTA this will most likely be explained by technical aspects.
+And even though there will be times when you select a price at the price comparison site to receive an error at the OTA, this will most likely be explained by technical aspects.
 We will address the technical aspect in the final section of this article.

 Summary and conclusion:

 Price comparison sites want you, the visitor, to find the lowest possible price for the flight of your choice.
 There is no incentive to increase flight prices.

 4. Technology creates opportunities and errors